-DATA NEEDED AND AVAILABLE TO MAKE QUALITY DECISIONS
+DATA NEEDED AND AVAILABLE TO MAKE QUALITY DECISIONSThe is the

 In order to provide effective and efficient programs and interventions for students who are potential dropouts, Georgia first must have an accurate way to predict which specific students will drop out of school.
 Then the State must provide to those students programs and/or interventions which are proven to keep students in school through graduation.
 Data on the identification of potential dropouts and on program effectiveness must be analyzed.
 However, there is no clearinghouse of what data are available in the State of Georgia and exactly where the data are located.
 Therefore, this research was commissioned by the Governor’s Office, the Atlanta Metro Chamber of Commerce, the Georgia Department of Education and the Georgia Partnership for Excellence in Education.